jessed/ltmStats/README.txt

   This is being kept only for historical context.
 None of the files in this directory are current tools; all have been superceded by more recent versions of ltmStats or dutStats.
+  NOTE: This archive should be removed from the directory, but not from the repository (just in case).